MarinaNBS/MarinaNBS/README.md

                "Heroku"
              };
           funFact: {
-              "I adore to cook 🦞, but love with all my heart the art of eating ♥😁😜" };
+              "I adore to cook 🦞, but love with all my heart the art of eat ♥😁😜" };
           }
   <hr>